fdobad/doctest/docs/README.md

 This repo contains a  [QGIS plugin](https://plugins.qgis.org/) for graphically interfacing with [Cell2Fire Scott & Burgan](https://github.com/fire2a/C2FSB) forest fires simulator, test cases and a few extras.

-This softwares enables you to simulate thousand of forest fires on a landscape using [QGIS](https://qgis.org).
+The softwares enables you to simulate thousand of forest fires on any landscape inside [QGIS](https://qgis.org).

 With the bare minumiun input being a fuel and elevation layer.
 Other spatial inputs can include canopy base height, bulk density or fraction cover; ignition points, weather scenarios, moisture content, etc.

-Provides several outputs, such as Fire scars: starting point, animated isochrones, burn probability maps.
-Crown fire scar and fuel consumption.
+Provides several outputs, such as fire scars: starting points, animated isochrones, probability maps.
+Also Crown fire scar and fuel consumption.
 Flame lenght, Byram intensity, Hit Rate of Spread, etc.

-[Install](Installation) then, choose your guide:
+[Install](#installation) then, choose your guide:
 - [User](readme_user.md)![icon](img/icon.png)
 - [Expert](readme_dev.md)![icon](img/icon_dev.png)